-Video surveillance technology provides security monitoring capabilities within a branch and data center environment.
+Video surveillance technology provides security monitoring capabilities within a store environment.
 Video surveillance for loss prevention can now be extended into the area of protecting the cardholder data environment.

 As the core component of Cisco's video surveillance software portfolio, the Cisco Video Surveillance Media Server offers the power and flexibility to meet a diverse range of video surveillance requirements.
 The media server: